yellowflashofleaf/MCQ23/README.md

-# NextJS-Boilerplate!
+# MCQ-Client!
-This is a basic starter template for a Next.js project with chakra ui support out of the box.
+This is the repo for MCQ-Client for pulzion-2022.

 ## Getting Started
 To get a local copy of this template up and running on your machine, follow these simple steps.